daafanasev/camunda-docs-manual/content/user-guide/process-engine/variables.md

 The value type `object` represents custom Java objects.
 When such a variable is persisted, its value is serialized according to a serialization procedure.
 These procedures are configurable and exchangeable.

-{{< note title="String length restriction" class="warning" >}}
+### String length restriction
 `string` values are stored in the database in a column of type `(n)varchar`, with a length restriction of 4000 (2000 for Oracle).
 Depending on the database in use and the configured charset, this length restriction can result in different quantities of real characters.
 Variable value length is not validated inside the Camunda engine, but the values are sent to the database 'as is' and, in case the length restriction is exceeded, a database level exception will be thrown.
 If validation is needed, it may be implemented separately and must happen before the Camunda API to set the variables is called.
-{{< /note >}}

-Process variables can be stored in formats like JSON and XML provided by the [Camunda Spin plugin]({{< ref "/user-guide/data-formats/_index.md" >}}).
+Process variables can be stored in formats like JSON and XML provided by the [Camunda Spin plugin](../../user-guide/data-formats/_index.md).
 Spin provides serializers for the variables of type `object` such that Java variables can be persisted in these formats to the database.
 Furthermore, it is possible to store JSON and XML documents directly as a Spin object by the value types `xml` and `json`.
 Opposed to plain `string` variables, Spin objects provide a fluent API to perform common operations on such documents like reading and writing properties.

 ## Object Value Serialization